- Chart

 Average Trading Volume

-The ETF generally exhibits good average trading volume, indicating sufficient liquidity for most retail and institutional investors to enter and exit positions efficiently.
+The ETF typically exhibits moderate average trading volume, indicating reasonable liquidity for most investors.

 Bid-Ask Spread